 DR. ED SCHEUERMAN: The purpose of LBC’s Missions Conference is to further impart God’s heart for the world upon the hearts of those in the LBC (Lancaster) community.
 Each year, a different theme related to missions is chosen.
 This year’s theme is just that—“God’s Heart for the World”—as we want to get back to the Bible’s message about WHY missions exists.
 In short, missions exists because God’s heart is for all of His world to glorify His Name.
 My hope is that each attendee will get a better understanding of how he/she needs to be involved in seeing Jesus proclaimed to ALL the world.

 LBC | CAPITAL: What can attendees expect to get out of Missions Conference?

-ES: Missions is no longer only for those going across national boundaries.
-With refugees, immigrants and international students coming to the USA, opportunities to minister cross-culturally abound.
-Focusing on “Welcoming the Foreigner Among Us” will give every student, staff and faculty member the chance to lift up their eyes to those in their relational worlds who need us to approach them with God’s love and the gospel message.
+DR. ED: Missions is about God’s glory being proclaimed throughout the world.
+The Missions Conference gives every student, staff and faculty member the chance to lift up their eyes to those in their relational worlds who need us to approach them with God’s love and the gospel message.